nikitayutanov/todo-list/README.md

 # todo-list

-ToDo list built with React.
+To-do list built with React and Redux.

-- **Add** tasks.
+- Add tasks.
-- **Edit** tasks.
+- Edit tasks.
 Complete it, edit text or delete.
-- **Filter** tasks.
+- Filter tasks.
 Choose which ones you want to see: all, currently active or already completed.
-- **Search** tasks.
-Switch main input to search mode and find tasks with needed text.
+- Search tasks.
+Switch main input field to search mode to find tasks with needed text.

 ____